“I doubt whether the world holds for anyone a more soul-stirring surprise than the first adventure with ice cream.”

 ~ Heywood Campbell Brown

-I started my healing diet on June 16, 2012.
-On June 16, 2013, I bought myself an ice cream maker as a reward.
+I started my healing diet in June 2012.
+June 2013, I bought myself an ice cream maker as a reward.
 I could live without ice cream for one year (and I did), but I had no desire to abstain for a lifetime.
 I spent this summer happily experimenting with recipes.
 The result?
 A creamy, peach-ginger concoction that is autoimmune-protocol friendly, and absolutely delicious.
-Enjoy!
+Enjoy it on your next special occasion!

 - Freeze ice cream bowl for 24 hours before starting recipe.

-- Add coconut oil, ginger and cloves to the coconut milk in the saucepan.
+- Add coconut oil, ginger and cloves to the saucepan.
 Heat over medium heat until it begins to steam.
 Remove from heat, stir to blend, cover and let steep 30 minutes.

 - Meanwhile, peel and chop peaches and place them in a blender.
 (Don't blend yet.)